68publishers/image-storage/README.md

 ### File storage configuration example

-Each image-storage is based on file-storage. so firstly we need to register our storage under file-storage extension.
+Each image-storage is based on file-storage. so firstly we need to register our storage under the file-storage extension.
 Here is an example configuration:

 ```neon